AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/blank_box.md

 `index.ts` imports functions and types from `@aztec/aztec.js`, `@aztec/foundation` and the contract ABI from `./artifacts/blank.js`.

-The contract ABI (Application Binary Interface) is generated from the contract artifact (a compiled Aztec contract) found at `./src/artifacts/blank_contract.json`.
+The contract ABI (Application Binary Interface) is generated from the contract artifact (a compiled Aztec contract) found at `./src/artifacts/Blank.json`.

 ### Global variables

 The Sandbox runs on `localhost:8080` by default.
 With the `SANDBOX_URL`, we set up an Aztec Private Execution Client (PXE), which provides access to accounts and their private state.
 The PXE client helps facilitate deployments and interactions (reads and writes) with deployed contracts.

-### Deployment
+### Imports

 `index.ts` imports from [`@aztec/aztec.js`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/aztec.js).
 It also imports the `BlankContractAbi`, which is generated from the contract defined in `./src/contracts/src/main.nr`.

+#include_code imports yarn-project/boxes/blank/src/index.ts typescript

+### Deployment

+#include_code deploy yarn-project/boxes/blank/src/index.ts typescript

 To deploy, it gets one of the pre-initialized wallets that comes with the Sandbox with `getSandboxAccountsWallets`.
 Using that wallet, the contract ABI, optional salt (used to deterministically calculate the contract address, like [CREATE2 in Ethereum](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2)), and the PXE, we can create a contract deployment transaction and send it to the sandbox network.
 The constructor defined in the Blank contract doesn't take any arguments, so we pass an empty array.